-Title 3 Capital Resources Requirements
+Title 3 Capital Requirements

-- R2-3.1.1 Title 3 of Chapter 2 shall apply exclusively to Category 2 and Category 3 Investment Services Licence Holders falling within scope of these Rules as per Section 1, Title 1 of Chapter 1, except for: - i.
-Rule R2-3.5.4, which shall apply solely to Category 3 Licence Holders: - ii.
-Rule R2-3.5.8, which shall apply solely to Category 2 Licence Holders: - iii.
-Rule R2-3.5.9, which shall apply solely to Category 3 Licence Holders. - R2-3.1.2 Without prejudice to these Rules, Licence Holders shall make reference to and where applicable comply with the provisions of the CRR as well as national legislation transposing the CRD.
+- R2-3.1.1 Title 3 of Chapter 2 shall apply exclusively to Category 2 and Category 3 Investment Services Licence Holders, excluding Local Firms, falling within scope of these Rules as per Section 1, Title 1 of Chapter 1, except for: - i.
+Rule R2-3.5.4, which shall apply solely to Category 3 Licence Holders excluding Local Firms; - ii.
+Rule R2-3.5.8, which shall apply solely to Category 2 Licence Holders; - iii.
+Rule R2-3.5.9, which shall apply solely to Category 3 Licence Holders, excluding Local Firms; - iv.
+Section 2 of this Title, which shall apply in part to Local Firms, as specifically indicated; - v.
+Section 3 of this Title, which shall apply in full to Local Firms. - R2-3.1.2 Without prejudice to these Rules, Licence Holders shall make reference to and where applicable comply with the provisions of the CRR as well as national legislation transposing the CRD.
 Licence Holders shall also make reference and where applicable comply with Rules and Regulations issued under the aforesaid national legislation.
 The Licence Holder shall also refer to the relevant the Guidance Notes to these Rules when calculating the Fixed Overhead Requirement on the Interim Financial Returns as well as Annual Financial Returns. - R2-3.1.3 Licence Holders shall also take into account Title 2 of Chapter 5 on the Transitionary Arrangements.

-Section 2 Capital Resources Requirement
+Section 2 Capital Requirements